The Ryde: Rates

-As of the Fall 2015 Semester (August 2015) The Ryde is free to all BYU students, faculty, and other employees with their BYU ID.
+As of the Fall 2015 Semester (August 2015) The Ryde became free to all BYU students, faculty, and other employees with their BYU ID.
 Prior to the fall of 2015, students could purchase a pass for $99.00 per semester or $179.00 per school year (fall and winter semesters).
 In addition, some apartment complexes subsidized their residents' passes such that they could be purchases for $79.00 per semester.
-(By comparison, a UTA pass cost $212.00 per semester, but it included access to all of UTA's service area along the Wasatch Front.)
+(By comparison, at that time a UTA pass cost $212.00 per semester, but it included access to all of UTA's service area along the Wasatch Front.)